mlcommons/ck/docs/mlperf-automation/tasks/task-object-detection.md

 ## Use a Docker container

-We prepared a Docker container with pre-installed MLPerf inference benchmark v1.0 with object detection that you can use interactively to benchmark models and record results in your local repository for further analysis.
+We prepared a Docker container with pre-installed MLPerf&trade; inference benchmark v1.0 with object detection that you can use interactively to benchmark models and record results in your local repository for further analysis.